CareF/fftautocorr/README.md

 the routine down and to provide a plan and a memory pool to optimize the calculation.

+- `auto_plan` contains information about the dividing strategy for FFT.
+   It's thread safe, meaning a plan can be shared among different threads, because everything in it is determined by the length of the array and is constant during FFT.
+- Besides an `auto_plan`, `autocorr_mem` also requires a `mempool`, whose length is determined by `mem_len(plan)`.
+This is the memory needed for FFT.
+The memory is **not** thread-safe and need to be created separately for different thread, but can be shared for different run of the same thread with out the need of initialization again.

 ## Acknowledgment

 The FFT part of the program was modified from